 In Primary Schools ‘Child line’ offers a talk on ‘The Underwear Rule’ PANTS:

 Privates are private

 Always remember your body belongs to you

 No means no

 Talk about secrets that upset you

 Speak up, someone can help

-For concerns relating to sexualised behaviour by children and young people, the Brook Traffic Light Tool (brook.org.uk) is a useful resource.
+For concerns relating to sexualized behaviour by children and young people, the Brook Traffic Light Tool (brook.org.uk) is a useful resource.
 Concerns (green, amber and red) are listed within four age categories 1-5; 5-9; 9-13 and 13-17 years.
 This information can be used to supplement other information from the 0-19 levels of need document as part of a wider referral to First Contact.

 11. Female Genital Mutilation